-There are a myriad of scholarships available to students that are pursuing their bachelor’s degree.
-Whether you look locally, at the state-level, or nationally, you are sure to find plenty of great scholarships which can help make a college education more affordable for you.
+There is a myriad of scholarships available to students that are pursuing their bachelor’s degree.
+Whether you look locally, at the state level, or nationally, you are sure to find plenty of great scholarships which can help make a college education more affordable for you.
 The best thing you can do to find as many scholarships as possible to pay for your bachelor’s degree is to be proactive.
 The more research you can do and the more people you can ask, the better your chances will be in finding scholarships for which you can qualify.
 Don’t be deterred if a scholarship application requires an essay or some other work in addition to the application.
 While it may take a little bit of time, the scholarships which take a bit more time to apply for probably have fewer applicants due to the amount of effort necessary.
 Researching and applying for scholarships is, in many ways, a job because you will be putting in a certain number of hours of work and, in response to this work, you can potentially receive significant amounts of scholarship money.

 When applying to different colleges and universities, make sure to investigate if those specific institutions provide any academic, athletic, or other talent-based scholarships to their students.
-Often times, just by applying to an institution you will be considered for merit-based scholarships which are evaluated by your high school GPA and standardized test scores (typically from the SAT or ACT).
+Oftentimes, just by applying to an institution, you will be considered for merit-based scholarships which are evaluated by your high school GPA and standardized test scores (typically from the SAT or ACT).

-If you are an athlete, you may already be aware of student athlete scholarships.
+If you are an athlete, you may already be aware of student-athlete scholarships.
 Be sure to inquire with coaches or athletic directors about what kinds of scholarships are available.
 It is also important to be aware of the athletic division your institution is in.
 NCAA – Division III teams, for example, are not allowed to offer athletic scholarships to their students.
 Knowing the rules in these regards can be very important in finding an affordable education.

 If you are not the athlete type but still love sports, you should still inquire about scholarship opportunities.
 Many schools offer manager scholarships to students that assist athletic teams.
 If you don’t mind doing a bit of laundry, filling water bottles, carrying equipment, or other “grunt” work, you could find a great way to secure some additional scholarship money.